chethanarunkumar/NGIM/README.md

 ## 🎓 Academic Context

-This project is developed as part of a **final-year engineering project**, focusing on:
+This project is developed as part of a **Engineering project**, focusing on:
 - Real-world inventory management challenges
 - AI-driven business intelligence
 - Cloud-based scalable deployment